Krausladen/MWAD_ClassFolder/README.md

 --Infinite Science
 http://krausladenshome.centralus.cloudapp.azure.com/module4/blog/index.html
 Infinite science is meant to set up a science blog surrounding various science topics.
 The webpage was built from scratch to focus on building a clean, high quality webpage.
-The template can be used for more than
+The template can be used for any blog really.

 ---Biology
 http://krausladenshome.centralus.cloudapp.azure.com/module4/blog/biology.html